-The sheer volume of food thrown away due to blind adherence to overestimated sell buy and best before dates is unimaginable.
-At the end of the day, these dates are guesses, just because a packaging company predicted your bread would go off in two weeks doesn’t mean it actually will.
+The sheer volume of food thrown away thanks to overestimated sell buy and best before dates is unimaginable.
+At the end of the day, these dates are guesses.
+Just because a packaging company predicted your bread would go off in two weeks doesn’t mean it actually will.
 We have evolved to judge weather or not food is off – trust your senses!

-- Mould- look for mould on the food product, if its got visible spots of blue/grey bacteria then its time to bin it.
+- Mould – Look for mould on the food product!
+If it has visible spots of blue/grey bacteria then its time to bin it.
 A few spots on a loaf of bread can be trimmed away and the rest of the bread is perfectly edible but do avoid meat and dairy products that have gone visibly mouldy.

-- Discolouration – Fruits and vegetables will often darken when exposed to the air, potatoes that have turned green are definitely one to avoid.
-Raw meats will also darken if left for too long e.g. mince will turn brownish: this doesn’t mean it has gone off however, when cooked it will look and taste exactly how you are used to.
-If however the discolouration is accompanied by a layer of slimy film its no longer edible.
+- Discolouration – Fruits and vegetables will often darken when exposed to the air, but potatoes that have turned green are definitely one to avoid.
+Raw meats will also darken if left for too long e.g. mince will turn brownish, but this doesn’t mean it has gone off – when cooked it will look and taste exactly how you are used to.
+If however the discolouration is accompanied by a layer of slimy film, it’s no longer edible.